beastbytes/yii-rbam/docs/source/gettingStarted.rst

 Initialising Application RBAC Items
 -----------------------------------

-For RBAM to be able to initialise the application's RBAC items and hierarchy it *must* use RBAM's Permission and Role PHP Attributes.
-If they are not used, application RBAC items and hierarchy can be set up manually using RBAM.
+For RBAM to initialise the application's RBAC items and hierarchy it *must* use RBAM's :doc:`attributes` to define Permissions and Roles.
+If they are not used, application RBAC items and hierarchy can be created manually using RBAM.

 If RBAM is to initialise the application's RBAC items, specify the following: